Authman2/Mosaic/README.md

 🧠**Smart DOM**: Updates in Mosaic work by remembering which nodes are dynamic (i.e. subject to change) and traveling directly to those nodes to make changes, rather than traversing the tree again.

-👌**Small Library Size**: Mosaic is extremely small, with the minified JavaScript file only 14.2KB.
+👌**Small Library Size**: Mosaic is extremely small, with the minified JavaScript file being only 12KB.

 🔖**Tagged Template Literals**: Views are written using tagged template literals, which means there is no need for a compiler:
 ```javascript